Gavin-Sun555/Parking-Lot-Simulation/README.md

 ### Install OpenGL
 Due to the project requirement, this outdated version of OpenGL is used.
 Please kindly follow the instruction to install it.
 #### Windows (with MinGW)
-Download FreeGlut For [MinGW](https://www.transmissionzero.co.uk/files/software/development/GLUT/freeglut-MinGW.zip) and you can get the following directory structure:
+(Not Tested) Download FreeGlut For [MinGW](https://www.transmissionzero.co.uk/files/software/development/GLUT/freeglut-MinGW.zip) and you can get the following directory structure:
 ```
 freeglut
   bin